deepanshutyagi/Car_Exchange_Ethereum/README.md

 Run Truffle compile
 Run Truffle migrate after editing ur ganache infot in truffle.js Interact with the contract
-There is a python backend restapi implementation in app folder file is interact.python
+There is a python backend restapi implementation in app folder file is interact.py
 ```

 Install python3 and pip